 How to Plant Campanula Seed

 Growing campanula from seed is easy; but if you’re planting seeds for campanula propagation, you’ll need to do so at least eight to ten weeks prior to spring.
 Since the seeds are so small, they barely need covering.
-Simply sprinkle them over a seed-starting tray filled with moist peat or potting mix (with about 3 seeds per cell) and cover them lightly.
-Then place the tray in a warm location (65-70 degrees F.) with plenty of sun and keep it moist.
+Simply sprinkle them over a seed-starting tray filled with moist peat or potting mix (with about three seeds per cell) and cover them lightly.
+Then place the tray in a warm location (65-70 F./18-21 C.) with plenty of sun and keep it moist.

 You can also scatter the seeds directly into the garden and gently rake some soil over them.
 Within about two to three weeks, campanula sprouts should appear.